collins-kiprotich/Helo-Microverse/README.md

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 -You need to have git and a text editor like vscode

 ### Setup
--on your git terminal clone the repository of this project[repo;https://github.com/collins-kiprotich/Helo-Microverse.git] using command git clone (repo)
+-on your terminal clone the repository of this project[repo;https://github.com/collins-kiprotich/Helo-Microverse.git] using command git clone (repo)
--From the terminal switch from main branch to my-workspace branch -Then open the  index.html file using your preferred text editor and run it on your browser.
+-From your terminal switch from main branch to my-workspace branch -Then open the  index.html file using your preferred text editor and run it on your browser.